tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 $ sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin

 #9
+$ sudo groupadd docker

+#10
+$ sudo usermod -aG docker <your-user-name>

+#11
+$ newgrp docker

+#12
-$ sudo docker run hello-world
+$ docker run hello-world

 ```
 {{% /codeblock %}}

-The last line of the code above (`$ sudo docker run hello-world`) is meant to act as a check to see if the installation was completed successfully.
+Code lines #1 to #8 from above deal with the installation of Docker itself, while code lines #9 to #11 are in charge of allowing your user within the instance to handle Docker without security privileges being required every time you use the `docker` command (This is done by adding you username to the Docker group, for more detailed information on these instructions you can visit [the Docker website](https://docs.docker.com/engine/install/linux-postinstall/)).
+Finally, the last line of the code (#12 - `$ docker run hello-world`) is meant to act as a check to see if the installation was completed successfully.
 The command line output after running it will tell you if this was the case.

 <p align = "center">
 <img src = "../img/output_dock_install.png" width="750">